TGX 1.1.1

 Note

 On some MCUs, large textures stored in flash can be much slower to access than geometry.
-Smaller triangles, power-of-two wrapping and moving textures to faster memory can make a large difference.
+Smaller triangles, power-of-two wrapping and faster texture memory can noticeably improve speed.

 Light and material

-The built-in lighting model is intentionally compact.
+TGX uses a compact Phong-style lighting model.
+It is evaluated per vertex for Gouraud shading, or once per face for flat shading.
 It combines a directional light, material color and ambient, diffuse and specular strengths:

 renderer.setLightDirection({ -0.3f, -0.7f, -1.0f });